 Select and Survey ROI

-For a spectrum image (SI) acquisition, it is necessary to allocate a region on the survey image to use for acquisition.
+For a spectrum image (SI) acquisition, allocating a region on the survey image for acquisition is necessary.
 A green region of interest (ROI) marker identifies these regions.
 The type of the SI marker depends on the SI mode and can be either point, line, or rectangle ROIs.
 You can position, resize, and remove the survey ROI like any other ROI marker.

 1. Add a survey ROI by selecting a SI mode.